-Rooms that you will use on daily basis (once COVID-19 restrictions are removed):
+Rooms that you may use on daily basis:

-- 202 the student area, with lockers for you to store your books and belongings, large tables for studying, lots of white board space for writing, and a small lounge area. - 203 the acoustics conference room contains our acoustics thesis collection - 210 the computer lab and acoustics library
+- 202 student study area, with lockers for you to store your books and belongings, large tables for studying, lots of white board space for writing, and a small lounge area.
+Note: starting Fall 2021, The student area ASB 202 will be available to students only between 8am-5pm M-F. - 202 the accustice conference room contains our accustice thesis/discortation collection - 203 the acoustics conference room contains our acoustics thesis/dissertation collection